-In December 2020, the Company entered into a development and commercialization arrangement with SciClone International Pharmaceuticals Ltd., or SciClone, for certain indications of DANYELZA and omburtamab for Greater China, including Mainland China, Taiwan, Hong Kong and Macau.
-Based on the terms of the agreement, the Company may receive regulatory-based milestone payments up to \$40,000,000 and sales-based milestone payments up to \$60,000,000 and is entitled to royalties based upon the net sales generated by SciClone related to the product indications in the territory.
-In December 2022, the Company received a regulatory-based milestone payment of \$15,000,000 for the conditional approval of DANYELZA in China.
-The Company determined that the achievement of the remaining regulatory-based milestones within the agreement are constrained as they are contingent upon regulatory approvals which are not within its control and therefore not deemed probable.
+The Company's license agreements include regulatory-based milestone payments and sales-based milestone payments, in addition to royalties.
+The Company determines whether the achievement of each regulatory-based milestone within the agreement is constrained as they are contingent upon regulatory approvals, which are not within the control of the Company, and therefore not deemed probable.
 The Company expects that the sales-based milestones and royalty payments will be recognized when the milestone is achieved or the related sales occur.
 The Company re-evaluates the transaction price each quarter and as uncertain events are resolved or other changes in circumstances occur, it assesses whether this resolves the constraint and it is appropriate to recognize revenue.